How to Install Ubuntu Cleaner on Ubuntu 22.04 or 20.04

 The above command represents a two-fold action.
 The first part, sudo apt update, updates the list of available packages and their versions, but it does not install or upgrade any packages.
 The second part, sudo apt upgrade, on the other hand, upgrades all the installed packages on your system.
 Using the && operator, we can conveniently run these two commands in succession.

-Sometimes, you may decide you no longer need Ubuntu Cleaner installed on your system.
+Sometimes, you may not need Ubuntu Cleaner installed on your system.
 Whether this is because you have found an alternative tool or you want to free up some space, removing Ubuntu Cleaner can be achieved through a single command:

 sudo apt remove ubuntu-cleaner